TheFireKahuna/equalizerAPO64/README.md

 1. You will need standard Equalizer APO 1.2.1 installed on your system.
 2. Disable Equalizer APO for all audio devices.
 3. Reboot your computer.
 4. Unpack the [attached zip archive](https://github.com/TheFireKahuna/equalizerAPO64/releases/) into the Equalizer APO installation folder.
 Replace EqualizerAPO.dll.
-Consider backing up the original file before doing this, otherwise you will need to reinstall EqualizerAPO to remove this.
+Consider backing up the original directory before doing this, otherwise you will need to reinstall EqualizerAPO to remove this.
 5. Re-enable Equalizer APO with the following settings on Windows 10:
 	- Select your device, tick its box and then tick the Troubleshooting options box below.
 	- Untick Pre-mix, tick Post-mix for Install APO.
 Switch the drop-down menu to Install as SFX/EFX (experimental).